Ibotta/sopstool/.github/CONTRIBUTING.md

 1. In general, don't manually increment prerelease versions - we typically use that for automatic per-build numbering

 ## Patterns

-### Godownloader

-We used to use [godownloader](https://github.com/goreleaser/godownloader) to generate the installer scripts.
-This is deprecated now, but the majority of the scripts used have not changed in a while.
-Any fixes will need to be by-hand.

 ### Common third-party modules in use